Change in default removal policy for external storage media in Windows 10, version 1809

 To change the policy for an external storage device:

 Connect the device to the computer.

 In File Explorer, identify the letter or label that is associated with the device (for example, USB Drive (D:)).

 In the lower section of the Disk Management window, right-click the label of the device, and then select Properties.

-Select Policies, and then select the policy you want to use.
+Select the policy that you want to use.